buildbot/buildbot/master/docs/relnotes/index.rst

   to what the documentation suggests.
 - Fixed secret plugins registration, so that they are correctly available in ``import buildbot.plugins.secrets``. changes to all secrets plugin to be imported and used.
-- Fix secrets downloaded to worker with too wide permissions
+- Fix secrets downloaded to worker with too wide permissions.
 - Fix issue with stop build during latent worker substantiating, the build result was retried instead of cancelled.
 - ``pip install 'buildbot[bundle]'`` now installs ``grid_view`` plugin.